deanishe/alfred-pwgen/README.md

 - Shows the strength of each generated password.
 - More convenient that 1Password or the like.
 - More dependable than online generators.
-- Copies passwords as "concealed" data by default (so clipboard managers don't record them)
+- Copies passwords as "concealed" data by default (so clipboard managers don't record them).

 ## Contents ##